etwillbefine/annotation-api/doc/annotations.md

 ```
 Rules can be defined like rules on query or body payload.

+You can add the `authenticator` property, when using these methods, to specify your custom authenticator.

 As an alternative to a sessionStorage or the custom methods, you can use `express-session`.
-We'll test whether the session exists on `request.session`.
+We'll test whether the session exists on `request.session` (first check).

 [complete example](/sample/sample.js#L65)